-We especially thank Alexandre Bergel, Orla Greevy, Fabrizio Perin, Lukas Renggli and Jorge Ressia for their detailed reviews of various chapters.
+We especially thank Alexandre Bergel, Orla Greevy, Fabrizio Perin, Lukas Renggli, Jorge Ressia and Erwann Wernli for their detailed reviews.

 We thank the University of Bern, Switzerland, for graciously supporting this open-source project and for hosting the web site of this book.